uni-notes/uni-notes/docs/1_Core/Bio_Lab/index.md

 # Lab

 Here is the demonstration of every experiment in the biology lab.
-As of now I have only uploaded ti
+As of now I have only uploaded till midsem.

 01 - <a href = "https://drive.google.com/drive/folders/1Z7wlOIcGp-cqL0ASnW0jcQIhnWii4xrf"> Microscopy </a><br>
 02 - <a href = "https://drive.google.com/file/d/1eNVGL-979OXRL4OTNNF6Aw2GX2n6l6I-/view?usp=drivesdk"> Isolation of Stomata</a><br>